 WHO CAN SUBMIT WORK?

 We focus on showcasing creative writing by Asian Canadians and material containing diverse characters, stories and/or themes pertinent to the broad Asian Canadian population.
-That said, we are open to accepting submissions from writers around the globe so long as we can see a link between the content and an aspect of the Asian Canadian experience.
+That said, we are open to accepting submissions from Asian writers around the globe so long as we can see a link between the content and an aspect of the Asian Canadian experience.
 Canada is home to people from all kinds of backgrounds.
 We can usually find a connection.

-Features: (2,000 to 2,500 words) articles offering original analysis, investigation and commentary on important trends in popular culture and socio-cultural issues affecting the Asian Canadian community
+Articles offering original analysis, investigation and commentary on important trends in popular culture and socio-cultural issues affecting the Asian Canadian community

-Profiles: (1,000 to 1,500 words) pieces on emerging and prominent Asian Canadian artists, cultural activists, alternative publishers, independent filmmakers and the like
+Pieces on emerging and prominent Asian Canadian artists, cultural activists, alternative publishers, independent filmmakers and the like

-Cultural Reviews: (500 to 1,000 words) reviews of books, dance, theatre, film/media, and visual art by Asian Canadian writers, artists and performers of any genre
+Reviews of books, dance, theatre, film/media, and visual art by Asian Canadian writers, artists and performers of any genre